annotatedtmg/annotatedtmg/tmg/unreleased-_f.md

 It was hard just to get up and move along \\
 We were moving

-By 5 in the afternoon we were gone \\
+But by 5 in the afternoon we were gone \\
 And my stepfather welcomed me with open arms \\
 We walked right through that apartment door \\
 I had never lived in an apartment before \\